ColdBox/coldbox-platform/ApplicationTemplate/readme.txt

 Sample Directory Structure For Your Application
 ******************************************************************************
 -ApplicationFolder
-	-config (Your config folder, where your config.xml.cfm resides) REQUIRED -handlers (Your ColdBox event handlers, can be orgainzed into folders) REQUIRED -layouts  (Your layouts) REQUIRED
-	-views (Your views, can be orgainzed into folders) REQUIRED -plugins (Your custom plugins by convention, can be organized into folders) OPTIONAL -interceptors (Where you can put your interceptors) OPTIONAL -includes (Your include files if used.)
-OPTIONAL-includes a generic custom error template -logs (For ColdBox Logging) OPTIONAL
-	-{Any other folder(s) you want} OPTIONAL
+	- config (Your config folder)
+	- handlers (Your event handlers)
+	- includes (Your include files if used)
+	- interceptors (Where you can put your interceptors)
+	- layouts  (Your layouts)
+	- logs (Where your log files go, you can change this)
+	- model (Where your model objects go)
+	- plugins (Your custom plugins by convention)
+	- test (Where your unit testing goes)
+	- views (Your views)

 ******************************************************************************
 QUICK START